Use this set of tips to maximize the benefits of video meetings in your company.

 - Support.
 Ascertain that the system comes with responsive technical support, especially if you are paying good money for it.

-Editor's note: If you're looking for information to help you choose the video conference software that's right for you, use the questionnaire below to have our sister site BuyerZone provide you with information from a variety of vendors for free.
+Editor's note: If you're looking for information to help you choose the video conference software that's right for you, use the questionnaire below to get information from a variety of vendors for free.

 It is also preferable to have someone in your company who can readily provide the needed assistance if you encounter technical problems.
 Often, problems are easily addressable by someone with intermediate tech skills, so you don't have to go through the typically tedious process of getting customer support for your teleconferencing platform.

 Reliable technology is integral to running a global business, even more so for those that provide globalization services.
 How can you assure clients of dependable services if your company is not even backed by a solid tech infrastructure?

 2. Inform the participants of the discussion points and set expectations.

 Before holding a teleconference, it is recommended that you distribute the meeting's agenda to the expected participants.
 Those who are unaware of the topics to be covered in the meeting are unlikely to have meaningful input.
 It's important to give enough time and guidance for everyone involved to be ready with what they can contribute.
 There's no specific guideline as to how much time you should take for preparation.
 It depends on the breadth of the topics to discuss or issues to settle.
 In some cases, a day or a few hours is enough.
 In others, it may take a week or more to collate the necessary information and documents to present.

 Surprises are almost never welcome in meetings, especially in online video meetings.
 This is not an avenue to test the competence, knowledge or preparedness of employees.
 Help participants prepare instead of creating hurdles to achieving a productive video conference.
 Productivity in meetings is extremely difficult to achieve without preparation.